Dab1d/Crossy-Road-LDTS-/README.md

 - Simple and intuitive keyboard controls
-- Increasing difficulty with faster obstacles
+- Increasing difficulty with more obstacles
 - Clear win/lose conditions